7 minute read

 }

-• Generate an IAM Role User and attach the new brand IAM Policy:
+• Generate an IAM user and attach the new IAM Policy:

 # aws iam list-users | grep cert